3/10/2021

 Operator

 Thank you.
 At this time, if you would like to ask a question, press star 1 on your telephone.
 If you would like to withdraw your question, press the pound key.
 Please stand by while we compile the Q&A roster.
-Your first question comes from the line of Yasmin Rahimi with Piper Sendler.
+Your first question comes from the line of Yasmeen Rahimi with Piper Sandler.

 speaker

 Hi, team.
-This is Rachel on for Yasmin.
+This is Rachel.
 Thanks very much for taking your question.
-So our first question is, can you help us understand how the regulatory pathway could differ between development in low risk versus high risk PV patients who fail on current treatment options?
-In other words, can you help us understand what part of the phase 3 design is set in stone and which factors remain to be assessed?
+So our first question is, can you help us understand how the regulatory pathway could differ between development in low-risk versus high-risk PV patients who fail on current treatment options?
+In other words, can you help us understand what part of the phase three design is set in stone and which factors remain to be discussed?
 Thank you.

 speaker

-So that's a very important question and distinction, and I would have our CMO Sam
+Well, that's a very important question and distinction, and I would have our CMO, Sam, take a look at it.

 speaker

-take the call.
-Yeah, I would just say that we can't obviously at this point articulate definitive guidance on the FDA design, but I can tell you that our phase 2 study is open to patients whether they're on cytoreductive or not, and the common theme is patients who require too many phlebotomies.
-So while patients are divided into high ML risk categories, patients are divided into those who are receiving cytoreductive agents like hydroxyurea and ephiron and those that aren't.
+Yeah, I would just say that we can't, obviously, at this point, articulate definitive guidance on the FDA design, but I can tell you that our Phase II study is open to patients, whether they're on cytoreductive or not, and the common theme is patients who require too many phlebotomies.
+So while patients are divided into high and low risk categories, patients are divided into those who are receiving cytoreductive agents like hydroxyurea interferon and those that aren't.
 The commonality between all the patients is that they're receiving frequent phlebotomy.
 I'll also ask Neil Gupta if he wants to say anything else about the clinical design.

 speaker